 Still, the whole process was messy, expensive and extremely stressful for his family.

-Here are nine simple reasons why I recommend everybody who is traveling to China to purchase travel insurance:
+Here are nine simple (but important) reasons why I recommend everybody who is traveling to China – or any international country – to purchase travel insurance:

 - Medical emergencies happen…and they’re never cheap.